thedynamiclinker/sudocode/etc/apache/Alepheta 1.md

-The Category Theoretic definition of J's original draft of Genesis 1, which is referenced in Psalms but was probably censored for being too unhinged and great.
+The Category Theoretic definition of J's original draft of Genesis 1, which is referenced in Psalms but was censored for being too unhinged and great.

 Definitions: